 Camping is restricted to designated zones in the dry forest, outside of the riparian area.
+Your tent should be sitting on dirt.
 There is no camping allowed in meadows near the creek!
-That means no tents, no hammocks, no sleeping bags: if you are camped above green, grassy vegetation, you are screwing up and will be asked to move.
+That means no tents, no hammocks, no sleeping bags: if you are camped atop green, grassy vegetation, you are screwing up and will be asked to move.
 Don’t test us.

 See this page for Sagehen’s current overnight rates.

 For those who prefer to stay in a hotel, Truckee is about 12-miles away from Sagehen on good roads.
 Lodging choices are limited in Truckee, but here are a few:

 - Cedar House Hotel 1.866.582.5655

 - River Street Inn 530.550.9290

 Most major chains and many casinos can be found in Reno.
 Reno is roughly a 45 minute drive from the Station on reliable all-weather highways.

 The communities on the shore of Lake Tahoe also have many, many private and some chain hotels but travel time will be longer over smaller, often/usually congested roads.
 The closest lake communities are Tahoe City and King’s Beach.

 - Food: Sagehen has limited food storage space, so plan on shopping weekly.